22-Year Term Life Insurance

 Conversion and End-of-Term Planning

 Many term policies include a conversion feature that allows you to exchange the policy for permanent coverage with the same insurer—often without new medical underwriting—during a defined window.
-This can be valuable if your health changes or if you decide you want lifetime coverage later.
+This can be valuable if your health changes during the term, or if you decide later that you want coverage that extends beyond the level period for long-term planning reasons.

 As the end of the term approaches, planning ahead is critical.
-Annual renewals, when available, are usually much more expensive, so evaluating replacement or conversion options early helps avoid rushed decisions.
+Annual renewals (when offered) are usually much more expensive, so evaluating replacement or conversion options early helps avoid rushed decisions.
+A common planning window is the final 24–36 months of the level term period, when you still have time to compare options and apply without time pressure.

 Case Example

 A 41-year-old professional wanted coverage that would last until their planned retirement age and final mortgage payoff.
-A 22-year term aligned closely with that timeline, providing strong protection at a lower total cost than longer options while still avoiding a coverage gap.
+A 22-year term aligned closely with that timeline, providing strong protection without forcing a longer commitment.
+Comparing carriers helped confirm that the best value came from a company that priced their age band favorably while also offering a conversion option that kept future flexibility intact.

 Why Work With Diversified Insurance Brokers?

 Since 1980, Diversified Insurance Brokers has helped clients align life insurance coverage with real-world financial timelines—not generic defaults.
-With access to 75+ carriers, we compare pricing, underwriting rules, and conversion options so you can choose confidently.
-Learn more about our life insurance services and how we support long-term planning.
+With access to 75+ carriers, we compare pricing, underwriting rules, and conversion options so you can choose confidently and avoid the trial-and-error approach that frustrates many applicants.
+Learn more about our life insurance services and how our advisors support long-term planning.

 Compare Term Life Insurance Lengths